Gal-Gilor/In_Zeus_We_Trust/README.md

 ## Introduction

-In this project, I'm tried to predict the outcome of a Defense of the Ancients (DOTA) match based characters chosen heroes.
+In this project, I tried to predict the outcome of a Defense of the Ancients (DOTA) match based solely on the chosen characters.
 DOTA is an online multiplayer video game, each game consists of 10 players divided between two teams (Sentinal and Scourge), to eliminate the opposing's team base.
 In the game, there are about 100 heroes to choose from, each with its unique abilities and each hero can only be picked by one player in a game.

 DOTA is a highly competitive and complicated game with a big esports scene.
 Each character can play different roles in different games and the outcome of the match is highly dependet on the players controlling the characters.
 Since no other info was given about the game or players, I was force to assume all of the players are of similar skill level.